okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/device-authorization-grant/main/index.md

 ## Overview

 The Device Authorization feature is an OAuth 2.0 grant type.
 It allows users to sign in to input-constrained devices, such as smart TVs, digital picture frames, and printers, and devices with no browser.
-Device Authorization enables you to use a secondary device, such as a laptop or mobile phone, to complete sign-in to apps that run on such devices.
+Device Authorization enables you to use a secondary device, such as a laptop or mobile phone, to complete the sign-in flow to apps that run on such devices.

-The Device Authorization feature is available for both Classic Engine and Identity Engine orgs.

 ## Configure an application to use the Device Authorization Grant

 Create a Native OpenID Connect application and then configure it to support Device Authorization:

 1. Open the **Admin Console** for your org.
-1. Select **Applications** > **Applications** to view the current app integrations.
+1. Go to **Applications** > **Applications** to view the current app integrations.
 1. Click **Create App Integration**.
 1. Select **OIDC - OpenID Connect**  as the **Sign-in method**, and then **Native Application** as the **Application type**.
-1. Click **Next**.
-1. Specify the **App integration name**.
+1. Click **Next** and specify the **App integration name**.
-1. Select **Device Authorization** as the **Grant type**.
+1. Select **Device Authorization** and **Refresh Token** as the grant types.
 1. Select **Allow everyone in your organization to access** in the **Assignments** section, then click **Save**.

 > **Note:** Device Authorization is only supported for use with a native application.